 The boundary microphones I recommend are the Olympus ME33 boundary microphones (Amazon Link).
 A couple of them are sufficient for recording small focus group discussions; more for medium sized groups.
 For larger focus groups, check out my post on recording focus group discussions for alternative solutions.
 Here’s a detailed review of the ME33 boundary mics.

 When recording interviews in noisy locations, you are going to need a splitter cable so that you can connect 2, or more, clip-on microphones to your ux560.
 The ME33s boundary mics come with a splitter, so you’ll not need get one when using them to record focus group discussions.

 I recommend the Hosa splitter (Amazon link).
 Works very well with Giant Squid lav mics and ux560.

 Now, the ux560 comes with an internal battery which can last a whole day while recording.
 However, if you need to run the recorder for more than 24 hours, and are not sure you’ll have access to mains electricity during your fieldwork, a power bank is a worthwhile investment.

 The RAVpower 22000mAh (Amazon link) fully charges the ux560 8 times, before you need to recharge it.
 Great value battery pack for the ux560.

 A carrying case is a great accessory that protects your Sony ux560 from scratches, falls, bumps etc. The ux560 is relatively small, so most hard cases are too big.

-But the Hooket Carrying Case is a perfect carrying case (Amazon link) for the ux560.
+But the Hooket Carrying Case (detailed review) is a perfect carrying case (Amazon link) for the ux560.

 That’s it for this short post on Sony ICD-ux560 Accessories.
 The beauty of having all the accessories on a single post is that it’s very easy to keep it up to date – which I will.
 If you have any questions, please post them in the comment section…